 Related videos:

-Miguel Díaz-Canel reacted this Thursday to the new sanctions announced by Washington against Cuba with a message in which he acknowledged that the measures "worsen the already difficult situation" of the country, but he assured that at the same time they "strengthen our determination to defend the Homeland, the Revolution, and Socialism."
+Miguel Díaz-Canel reacted this Thursday to the new sanctions announced by Washington against Cuba with a message in which he acknowledged that the measures "worsen the already difficult situation" of the country, but assured that at the same time they "strengthen our determination to defend the Homeland, the Revolution, and Socialism."

 The Secretary of State Marco Rubio announced this Thursday the new sanctions under Executive Order 14404, signed by President Donald Trump on May 1.